 Use an Online Booking System

-Making it as easy as possible for people to book appoints at your spa is crucial.
-Because of this, your website should include a way to let people book online.
+Making it as easy as possible for people to book appointments at your spa is crucial.
+This is why your website should include a way to let people book online.

 All three services also allow your business to take bookings separately for different employees.
 You can accept payments in advance and integrate the software into your website using widgets.

 Additionally, if you use Square Appointments, you’ll be able to integrate your booking system with Google’s reservation system “Reserve With Google.”
 This allows businesses to accept bookings directly from Google Search results.
 According to Google, Bookeo integration is also coming soon.

 Build a Dedicated App